Parliamentary.ai

 Description

 The Margaret Thatcher Day Bill seeks to amend the Banking and Financial Dealings Act 1971.
-Specifically, it adds the words ", Margaret Thatcher Day" after "the last Monday in August" in paragraphs 1 and 3 of Schedule 1 of the 1971 Act.
-This effectively gives the existing bank holiday a dual name.
+Specifically, it inserts the phrase ", Margaret Thatcher Day" after "the last Monday in August" in two relevant paragraphs (paragraphs 1 and 3) within Schedule 1 of the 1971 Act.
+This effectively adds the new name to the existing Bank Holiday.

 Key Aspects: